December 28, 2025

 📊 Scale

-80%+ of global digital content requires localization — AI makes this possible at scale
+A vast share of global digital content still needs localization — AI makes that feasible at a scale human translation alone never could

 🤖 Customer Support